 Clinicians often serve at different clinical locations and often need to become proficient in the use of multiple EHRs.
-EHRs currently have widely divergent GUIs and workflow steps required to complete clinical tasks.
-Consistent with antitrust requirements, health IT developers should have the opportunity to discuss and jointly arrive at a shared understanding of common interface and workflow design elements for common clinical tasks, beginning with those workflows that directly impact patient safety.
-Harmonizing these common workflows could significantly reduce the cognitive load on the end user by reducing the need to remember a series of divergent workflows for the same basic task.
+EHRs currently have widely divergent GUIs and workflow steps required to complete clinical tasks. sistent with antitrust requirements, health IT developers should have the opportunity to discuss and workflow design elements for common clinical tasks, beginning with those workflows that directly impact patient safety.107 Harmonizing these common workflows could significantly reduce the cognitive load on the end user by reducing the need to remember a series of divergent workflows for the same basic task.
 Examples of functionalities that health IT developers could standardize might include, but are not limited to medication reconciliation; medication, laboratory and imaging ordering; results review; problem list interaction; medical history interaction; and clinical documentation authoring and review.
 Similarly, harmonizing laboratory test codes could support better mapping across systems, better presentation of laboratory information, and better laboratory order entry as part of the clinical workflow.
-The Electronic Health Records Association's (EHRA) Design Patterns for Patient Safety is a good example of this type of developer collaboration.
+The Electronic Health Records Association's (EHRA) Design Patterns for Patient Safety108 is a good example of this type of developer collaboration.
 Clinicians and clinical professional societies have the opportunity to collaborate with health IT developers to best inform how to potentially harmonize these across health IT systems.